Maryland Hourly Paycheck Calculator

 2016Verify with MD DOL

 Maryland follows FLSA and state standards.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; titles alone don’t confer exemption.
-Confirm Maryland minimum wage (state-set and sometimes county/larger jurisdiction rates for contractors), tip-credit rules, and industry-specific standards when classifying roles and calculating overtime.
+Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold.
+Job titles alone do not confer exemption.
+Confirm Maryland minimum wage, tip-credit rules, and industry-specific standards when classifying roles and calculating overtime.

 Median Household Income: Maryland — 10 Years